-Students encounter characters caught in the struggle to be good, some in conflict with external forces, others with their own grim impulses.
-To imagine and evaluate such predicaments, students examine crisis scenes, those carefully crafted episodes in which characters are driven to make difficult choices.
+Students encounter characters caught in the struggle to be good while in conflict with external forces and their own passionate impulses.
+To imagine and evaluate such predicaments, students examine crux scenes—carefully crafted episodes in which characters are driven to make difficult choices.
 In the process, students refine their vocabulary of human motives, mental and emotional states, and ethics as they find themselves increasingly called upon to make aware and responsible choices of their own.
-Readings may include Antigone, Macbeth, Frankenstein, The Adventures of Huckleberry Finn, 1984, The Prime of Miss Jean Brodie, as well as more recent works and selected short stories and poems.
+Readings include a variety of voices across time and cultures, such as Frankenstein, Twelfth Night, The Handmaid’s Tale, Salvage the Bones, and selected short stories and poems.
 The writing program practices and refines analytical skills learned in the seventh through ninth grades.
 Students become more independent in discovering, developing, and defending their interpretations in persuasive essays.
-In addition, a study of language builds on students' knowledge of grammatical concepts so that they may become more aware of their stylistic options as writers.
+In addition, a study of language builds on students’ knowledge of grammatical concepts so that they may become more aware of their stylistic options as writers.

 English III: Living America

 Nations define themselves by the stories they tell.
 America is a land of many stories—so many, in fact, that self-definition is elusive.
 Just as there is no single American experience or definitive American identity, there is no one story that represents this nation.
 Students explore what it means to be American as they encounter a variety of storytellers who reveal themselves in novels, plays, essays, poems, and short stories.
 Readings typically include a range from the Puritans to Thomas Jefferson, from the Transcendentalists to Mark Twain, and from twentieth- century masters such as Robert Frost, Langston Hughes, Willa Cather, and